 Download the attached PDF form.
 You can hand deliver or mail the form to the address provided.
 A fee of $187 must accompany the request.

-You can leave a detailed message on the Weed Abatement hot line at 916-962-9780.
+You can leave a detailed message on the Fire Safety line at 916-962-9780.
 The owner of the property will then receive a notice to comply with code requirements.
 After an alloted time, if the owner does not comply, the weeds will be abated by a contractor and the owner will be liable to reimburse the City for the associated costs.

 Click the link below for a Fire Code Permit Application form.
 The completed form and applicable fees can be submitted at our administrative offices at City Hall - 50 Natoma Street - 2nd Floor, Folsom 95630.